rajanpatil/shoppingmart/README.md

 # shoppingmart

-Shoppingmart is simple grocery store application build in java.
-The purpose of the application is to showcase test driven approach to solve problem statement.
+Shoppingmart is simple grocery store application built in core java.
+The purpose of the application is to showcase TDD (test driven development) approach to solve [problem statement](./problem_statement.md).

 ### Tools & libraries used
 - java 11